The 99 names of Allah, known as Asma ul Husna meaning “The Most

 The Inheritor

-The Guide to Right Path
+The Guide to the Right Path

 The Patient